-The numbers used for the relationship between changes in mean speed and accident risk were that, for each 1 km/h change in mean speed, the best estimate of the change in accident risk was 3% (1).
+The numbers used for the relationship between changes in mean speed and accident risk were that, for each 1 km/h change in mean speed, the best estimate of the change in accident risk was 3% (Finch et al., 1994).
 This estimate was applied to create the estimates for Advisory ISA.
-Based on findings discussed in (1), the change in accidents was capped at 25%.
+Based on findings discussed in Finch et al. (1994), the change in accidents was capped at 25%.
 For Mandatory ISA, an additional element was introduced, namely the fact that such a system transforms the distribution of speeds by cutting off all speeds in excess of the limit.
-The formula applied for the relationship between speed variance and risk was derived from (2) and was:
+The formula applied for the relationship between speed variance and risk was derived from West and Dunn (1971) and was:

-'''

-y = 0.0139x^2 + 0.0140x

-where y is relative risk

-and x is speed difference of a vehicle from mean speed in mph
+$y = 0.0139x^2 + 0.0140x$ where y is relative risk and x is speed difference of a vehicle from mean speed in mph

-'''

 Table 1 shows the best estimates of the accidents savings, at various levels of accident severity, for the permutations of ISA.
 ISA systems are divided into the broad classes of Advisory, Driver Select, and Mandatory systems.
 Each broad class can have speed limits in fixed, variable or dynamic forms (where dynamic also includes variable capability).
-The calculations for the effect of ISA on fatal and serious accidents and on fatal accidents has been made by applying the formula of (3).
+The calculations for the effect of ISA on fatal and serious accidents and on fatal accidents has been made by applying the formula of Andersson and Nilsson (1997).
 They concluded that, for a given type of road, the injury accident rate changes with the square of the ratio of a change in mean speed, the severe injury (including fatal) accident rate changes with the cube of speed change and the fatal accident rate changes with speed change to the fourth power.
 The prediction is that the most powerful and versatile form of ISA, the Mandatory Dynamic system, will reduce fatal and serious accidents by 48% and will reduce fatal accidents by 59%.